 WASHINGTON (AP) — Congress honored Winston Churchill with a bust and a performance by another famous Briton, The Who’s Roger Daltrey.

-Senate and House leaders, as well as Secretary of State John Kerry, gathered Wednesday to dedicate the Churchill bust, which will now stand in the Capitol as a testament to the strength of the relationship between the United States and the United Kingdom.
-Daltrey sang, “Stand by Me,” and House Speaker John Boehner said the song was a tribute to the U.S.-U.K. relationship.
+Senate and House leaders, as well as Secretary of State John Kerry, gathered Wednesday to dedicate the Churchill bust, which will now stand in the Capitol as a testament to the strength of the relationship between the United States and Britain.
+Daltrey sang, “Stand by Me,” and the leader of the House, Speaker John Boehner, said the song was a tribute to the U.S.-U.K. relationship.